zikaloai71/zikaloai71/README.md

 <p align="left"> <a href="https://twitter.com/zika_loai71" target="blank"><img src="https://img.shields.io/twitter/follow/zika_loai71?logo=twitter&style=for-the-badge" alt="zika_loai71" /></a> </p>

-- 🔭 I’m currently working on [AYN-market(project for my college 🏛)](https://github.com/FEE-Final-project/AYN-market)
+- 🔭 I’m currently working on Noproata social media programming (freelance)

 - 🔭 I’m also working on **Improve my old projects**

-- 🌱 I’m currently learning **GraphQL and Docker**
+- 🌱 I’m currently learning **React Query**

-- 💬 Ask me about  **Javascript,React and almost everything realted to web development field**
+- 💬 Ask me about  **Javascript, React and almost everything related to the web development field**

 - 📫 How to reach me **zakarialoai71@gmail.com**

 - 📄 Know more about my experiences check my CV <a href="https://drive.google.com/file/d/1YFwcR-lr2aa_4hP4BsHVRQFx4_d1PV5_/view?usp=sharing">  📜</a>

-- ⚡ Fun fact **I was struggling with JS and almost not like it but now I love it like it was the love of my life**
+- ⚡ Fun fact **I was struggling with JS and almost did not like it but now I love it like it was the love of my life**

 <h3 align="left">Connect with me:</h3>
 <p align="left">